tysonlin/ims-pos/README.md

 # Inventory Management System POS
 RESTful API app for inventory management system POS used by multi-outlets restaurant chain

 # Data Relationships

 `Product`: consists of `name` and `price`, belongs to one `Category`, and has many `Ingredients`

+​	Product would represent a food or drink in the restaurant's menu.
+One product would have a defined price tag on it, and would have to be cooked or served using a defined set of raw ingredients.

 `Ingredient`: consists of `name`, `unitPrice`, `stock`, and can be a part of many `Products`

+​	Ingredient represents the individual raw ingredients that would have been consumed when a product dish is served.
+An ingredient has its own unit price, and the stock number tells how much does the restaurant has left of an ingredient.

 `Category`: only has `name`

+​	Category is the variety of product set that the restaurant has to offer.

 `User`: contain a unique `username`, `password`, `name`, and `email`

+​	User represents the restaurant staff or owner who uses this system.
+This model is purely for authentication purposes.

 # List of user endpoints